-Transport for the North's Long-Term Rail Strategy sets expectations for minimum standards for rail in the region - standards aimed at enhancing connectivity, journey times, capacity and reliability.
+Our Long-Term Rail Strategy sets expectations for minimum standards for rail in the region - standards aimed at enhancing connectivity, journey times, capacity and reliability.
 The strategy also sets out ambitions for access to stations - and for promoting electrification and innovation as part of a wider decarbonisation and sustainability programme.

 A key focus for Strategic Rail in the year ahead will be securing and implementing new ways of working which will provide the North with greater influence over a more customer-focused industry.
 This is about putting passengers first.
-Exactly how this will be shaped will be determined by the outputs of the Williams Rail Review, the work on delivering the action plan developed as part of the Blake Jones Review, and to a wider extent by the findings of the Oakervee Review into HS2.
+Exactly how this will be shaped will be determined by the outputs of the Williams Rail Review, the work on delivering the action plan developed as part of the Blake Jones Review, and to wider extent the findings of the Integrated Rail Plan, anticipated to be completed by the end of 2020.

-Effective oversight of the region's rail franchises, working through the Rail North Partnership, remains a key focus for 2020/21 and, as last year, we will continue to hold the industry to account against its promises.
+Effective oversight of the region's rail franchises, working through the Rail North Partnership, remains a key focus for 2020/21 and, as last year, we will continue to work with the industry to focus on meeting the needs of passengers.
 We are working with Network Rail and other partners to ensure that the new stock delivered by the franchises is supported by track and other upgrades, reducing journey times.

-- Sought to secure service enhancements contracted through the Northern and TransPennine Express franchises. - Prompted the industry to develop proposals for infrastructure investment to support the service enhancements. - Through Rail North Partnership challenged the industry to deliver timetable changes scheduled for May and December 2019 and implemented recovery action plans. - Oversaw the delivery of new rolling stock and the ongoing removal of Pacer trains from the network. - Made a substantial, evidence-based input to the Williams Review, setting out the North's proposed future model for rail.
+- → Sought to secure service enhancements contracted through the Northern and TransPennine Express franchises. - Prompted the industry to develop proposals for infrastructure investment to support the service enhancements. - → Through the Rail North Partnership we challenged the industry to deliver timetable changes scheduled for May and December 2019 and implemented recovery action plans. - → Oversaw the delivery of new rolling stock and the ongoing removal of pacer trains from the network. - → Made a substantial, evidence-based input to the Williams Review, setting out the North's proposed future model for rail.